The inability of businesses to effectively interact with their data prevents them from using disruptive technologies, such as AI.

 According to polls by DataKitchen, more than half of the time that data scientists and other data professionals devote to their work is spent carrying out tasks that support data operations.
 To make the data team more productive and error-free, data operations engineers are in charge of the process hub that automates workflows for data generation and analytics development.

 The effectiveness of the data organization can be significantly impacted by a data operations engineer.
 Over 950 roles were listed for applicants with DataOps experience in a recent LinkedIn job search.
-DevOps Engineer, a position very similar to this one, was just chosen by Linked-In as the most “in-demand” tech career for 2022.
+DevOps Engineer, a position very similar to this one, was just chosen by Linked-In as the most “in-demand” tech career.

 According to DataKitchen, the DataOps Engineer will emerge as the most sought-after and well-paid member of the data analytics team, following in the footsteps of DevOps Engineers in the software sector.